sbslee/kanu/README.md

 function_script =
 ```

-Note that the script provided by the user must contain a variable defined as `functions`, which is imported by FuncGPT.
+Note that the script provided by the user must contain a dictionary variable defined as `functions`, which is imported by FuncGPT.
 Below is an example script:

 ```
 import json